ant-uni-bremen/OpenNTN/README.md

 # Installation

 Sionna™ is currently in its version 1.0+, but multiple older projects still require the lagacy version 0.19.2.
-Based on the Sionna™ version you use, select either the main installation for Sionna™ 1.0+ or the legacy installtion for Sionna™ 0.19.2<br>
+Based on the Sionna™ version you use, select either the main installation for Sionna™ 1.0+ or the legacy installtion for Sionna™ 0.19.2.
+The provided installation files install.sh and install_legacy.sh are written for Linux based systems.
+OpenNTN can be used on Windows, however, the convinient installation scripts are not yet provided.
+Adding these is planned for a future update. <br>

 ## Main installation for Sionna™ 1.0+